-"As you please," said the chief; "although you cannot find it there, perhaps another can.
-I will try an expert."
-My uncle had no faith in experts or Bow street runners, and mistrusted them.
+"As you please," said the chief; "but although you cannot find it there, perhaps another can.
+I would try an expert."
+My uncle had no faith in experts, or Bow street runners, and mistrusted them.
 But he could not refuse to try the experiment suggested.
 So the most experienced decipherer in London was summoned into council, and to him the letters of the day were secretly submitted.
 He read them all very carefully, looked at them in the light, and looked at the light through them.
 At last he put them all aside, excepting one from Elinor Beaumont.
-"Who is the lady who writes this?" said the taciturn man of skill at last.
+"Who is the lady who writes this?" said the taciturn man of skill, at last.

 "A very sweet young woman," said Parker, smartly; "sister of my private secretary."
 "Does she write often?"
 "Yes; she is his only correspondent, and writes about twice a week."
 "Where does she live?"
 "She lives in Jersey, Beaumont told me.
 Their father was in business there."
-"And does she always write about the same sort of things-aunt's rheumatism, picnics, squire's tea-parties, and the like?"
-"Much the same, excepting when she speaks of Beaumont himself."
+"And does she always write about the same kind of things-aunt's rheumatism, picnics, 'squires tea parties, and the like?"
+"Much the same, expecting when she speaks of Beaumont himself."
 "Hum!" said the expert.

-"Well, sir," said my uncle who was rather impatient of the man of skill's pomposity, "and what may 'hum' mean?
-Have the young woman and her aunt's rheumatism done the mischief?"
+"Well, sir," said my uncle, who was rather impatient of the man of skill's pomposity, "and what may 'Hum!' mean?
+Have the young woman and the aunt's rheumatism done the mischief?"
 "Hum!
 She dates from Fleet street?"
 "And why should she not date from Fleet street?"
 "I should be sorry to prevent her," said the unmoved philosopher.
-"Has this correspondence continued long?"
-"Oh, yes-a couple of years or so, but not nearly so regularly as lately."
+"Has this correspondence continued very long?"
+"Oh, yes!-a couple of years or so; but not nearly so regularly as lately!"
 "For how long regularly?"
 "About two months."
 "That is about the time when you first suspected the betrayal of confidence?"
-"Really, my friend, if you can't see further into a millstone than that, you may give up the profession," said my uncle.
+"Really, my friend, if you can't see farther into a mill-stone than that, you may give up the profession," said my uncle.
 "Take my word for it, the Beaumonts have nothing to do with it.
 Rubbish!"
-"Hum!" and with that the man of skill took his hat and departed, saying he would return in two days.
-The two days, however, were five before he came back, and was again closeted with my uncle and Parker, with whom he had fallen in great disfavor.
-"Wants to make a job," said the latter; "a regular humbug."
-"Sir George," said the regular humbug, "has Beaumont a locked desk in his room."
+"Hum!"
+And with that the man of skill took his hat and departed, saying he would return in two days.
+The two days, however, were five before he came back; and he was again closeted with my uncle and Parker, with whom he had fallen into great disfavor.
+"Want's to make a job," said the latter; "a regular humbug."
+"Sir George," said the regular humbug, "has Mr. Beaumont a locked desk in his room?"
 "Yes, sir," said Parker, "he has."
 "Have you a key which will open it?"
 "I have-and what of that?"
 "I wish to have that desk opened without his knowledge, and the contents brought to me."
-"And on what pretense," said my uncle, "do you propose to put this insult on a man against whom there is no reasonable ground of suspicion, and who has not been allowed to speak for himself?"
-"There need be no insult-for he will know nothing of it; neither will any one else."
-"I will not permit it, sir."
-"Hum!
+"And on what pretence," said my uncle, "do you propose to put this insult on a man against whom there is no reasonable ground of suspicion and who has not been allowed to speak for himself?"
+"There need be no insult, for he will know nothing of it; neither will any one else."
+"I will not permit it, sir" "Hum!
 Then I can do no more in the business."
-"But," said Parker, whose official notions made him unwilling to break off the negotiations in this manner, "what pretense have you for doing this to Beaumont and not to the other clerks?"
+"But," said Parker, whose official notions made him unwilling to break off the negotiations in this manner; "what pretence have you for doing this to Mr. Beaumont, and not to other clerks?"
 "Shall I tell you?
 There is no such person as Elinor Beaumont, and the address in Fleet street is a notorious haunt of suspected foreigners."
-"Good gracious!" said my uncle, changing color; "you don't say that?"
-"It is the fact; but you will see the necessity of being cautious and silent in the matter.
-Detection hangs on a thread, as it stands, and a whisper will break it."
-"What do you mean," said Parker, "about Elinor Beaumont?
-I have seen her," "There is no Elinor Beaumont in Jersey.
-I sent and have ascertained the fact."
-"I am sure there is some mistake about all this, which Beaumont can clear up.
-Let us send for him."
-"If you do the game is up.
-I trust, in fact, he does not know of my visits.
-We cannot be too cautious in this matter."
-"Pedantic ass," muttered my uncle; "but I suppose we had better give him his own way.
-If you meet Parker and me here at seven to night, we shall leave this wonderful desk [opened], and your great discoveries shall be [made]."
-They met again that evening.
-The desk was opened by Parker, and a bundle of letters, carefully packed up, all from Elinor Beaumont and a quantity of circulars, playbills, and shop receipts, were handed to the expert.
-That gentleman read through the letters, and seemed much struck by the last.
-"Read that," said he, handing it to my uncle.
+120 FLEET STREET, Sept.
+24, 1803.